janwilmake/uit/ADR.md

 - ❌ Trailers (headers at the end) are another option so it doesn't become a file.
 However, this could be trickier working with.
 - ✅ `x-error` with format `{module-id};{status};{message}` should be passed on and if encountered, shouldn't be filtered or processed, so we can see errors for every individual file, where they happened, and with what file input.
 Perfect! 😃

-# 2025-04-21 - No easy getting started / docs

-How to run uithub and improve individual components locally?
-How to easily develop a new plugin?

-- Figure out if I can do a check whether or not service bindings are connected.
-If possible, make hostname a configurable setting, and make service binding connection optional falling back to regular fetch.
-- Instruct running and hosting all individual services on Cloudflare.
-Add 'deploy on cloudflare' buttons.

-### URL Chain Auth Pass Sucks
+# 2025-04-21 - URL Chain Auth Pass Sucks & Need standardized way to charge

 I now have a chain of urls that I pipe the request through, a "urlpipe".
 The problem now is auth should be passed all the way down the chain for this to work.
 This means I MUST own the hosting for this to be trustworthy.
 It would be much better if I could stream in the zip output into the last one and stream it back, just like that.
 Maybe this can be done by adding a temporary token to retrieve back the auth token on the other end, but that's also a lot of extra complexity.